Chronic granulomatous disease

 - Stem cell transplantation.
 In some cases, a stem cell transplant can provide a cure for CGD.
 Deciding to treat with stem cell transplantation depends on a number of factors, including prognosis, donor availability and personal preference.

-Gene therapy is currently being explored for CGD treatment, but further research is necessary before it's a viable option.
+Gene therapy is currently being explored for CGD treatment, but further research is necessary.